Paul Epworth: Production and writing

 On 12 February 2012 at the 54th Grammy Awards, he won four Grammy Awards for Producer of the Year, Album of the Year (Adele's 21), and Song of the Year and Record of the Year (for "Rolling in the Deep").
 Later that year, Epworth founded the independent record label Wolf Tone.
 One of the first acts signed to the label was Glass Animals.
 Wolf Tone would later sign artists including Rosie Lowe, The Horrors, Plaitum, Elle Watson, Art School Girlfriend, Harry Edwards, Lunch Money Life, and AV Dummy.

 In 2013, Epworth and Adele received the Golden Globe Award for Best Original Song at the 70th Golden Globe Awards for the song "Skyfall".
 Epworth and Adele also received the Academy Award for Best Original Song at the 85th Academy Awards for "Skyfall".

 In late 2015, Adele released her third album 25, which features two tracks co-written and produced by Epworth, "I Miss You" and "Sweetest Devotion".
 25 won for Album of the Year at the 59th Grammy Awards.

 In 2016, Epworth produced two tracks for The Stone Roses, "All for One" and "Beautiful Thing", which he also mixed.
 He served as executive producer on the Glass Animals album How to Be a Human Being, which was released by Wolf Tone.
 Paul also co-wrote and produced the Usher track "Chains" featuring Nas and Bibi Bourelly.

 On 30 August 2019, he released the first track from a new project to be released via Columbia Records.

 In September 2020, Epworth released his debut studio album Voyager.
 Voyager draws on Epworth's love of house and cosmic disco, influenced by and channelled through a heavy filter of 70s sci fi.
 In the same month, Epworth gave an interview to NME in which he talks extensively about his long-standing working relationship with Adele.

+On 31 March 2025, the Music Producers Guild (MPG) announced the recipients of its annual awards.
+Paul Epworth was named the recipient of the MPG Icon Award, joining previous honorees such as Bob Clearmountain and Alan Moulder.